cfarkas/annotate_my_genomes/README.md

 - StringTie assembled transcripts (in GTF format)
 - genome assembly name (check UCSC format)

-This repository can be cloned every time you need to work with a different genome/assembly.
+Clone this repository every time you need to work with a different assembly and/or genome

 ## Preeliminars: